Yanic Konan Niederhäuser: Penn State

 Niederhäuser transferred to play for the Penn State Nittany Lions.
-On 30 January 2025, he notched 21 points, five rebounds, and a block in a loss to Ohio State.
-During the 2024–25 season, Niederhauser recorded 12.9 points, 6.3 rebounds, and 2.3 blocks per game, while shooting 61% from the field, where after the season he entered his name into the 2025 NBA draft.
+On 30 January 2025, he notched 21 points, five rebounds and a block in a loss to Ohio State.
+During the 2024–25 season, Niederhauser recorded 12.9 points, 6.3 rebounds and 2.3 blocks per game, while shooting 61% from the field, where after the season he entered his name into the 2025 NBA draft.
 He also accepted invites to participate in NBA G League Elite Camp and the NBA scouting combine.

 Professional career

 On 25 June 2025, Niederhäuser was selected last in the first round, with the 30th pick by the Los Angeles Clippers in the 2025 NBA draft.
+He made 41 appearances for Los Angeles during his rookie campaign, averaging 4.3 points, 2.9 rebounds, and 0.3 assists.
+On 6 March 2026, it was announced that Niederhauser would require season-ending surgery to repair a Lisfranc injury in his right foot.

 National team career

 Niederhäuser first represented Switzerland at the youth level during the 2021 FIBA U18 European Challengers competition.
-He averaged 10.3 points, 7.7 rebounds, and 2.7 blocks per game by the end of the tournament.
-In 2022, with the U20 national team at the 2022 FIBA U20 European Championship Division B, he averaged 6.6 points, 4.3 rebounds, and 1.7 blocks during the event.
-In July 2023, Niederhäuser returned to the U20 national team for the 2023 FIBA U20 European Championship Division B. He finished with averages of 7.7 points, 4.4 rebounds, and two blocks per game.
+He averaged 10.3 points, 7.7 rebounds and 2.7 blocks per game by the end of the tournament.
+In 2022, with the U20 national team at the 2022 FIBA U20 European Championship Division B, he averaged 6.6 points, 4.3 rebounds and 1.7 blocks during the event.
+In July 2023, Niederhäuser returned to the U20 national team for the 2023 FIBA U20 European Championship Division B. He finished with averages of 7.7 points, 4.4 rebounds and two blocks per game.

-Following Niederhäuser's stint at the youth level in July 2023, he was named to the senior Switzerland national team later that month, for the third round of EuroBasket 2025 Pre-Qualifiers.
-In his two games against Kosovo and Denmark, he averaged 11.5 points, three rebounds, and two blocks per game.
+Following Niederhäuser's stint at the youth level in July 2023, he was named to the senior Switzerland national team later that month, for the third round of EuroBasket 2025 pre-qualifiers.
+In his two games against Kosovo and Denmark, he averaged 11.5 points, three rebounds and two blocks per game.